 How long will the project take?

 ctcLink is a large and complex project.
 It’s going to take time to get it right.
-It is estimated to take about 5-6 years to fully implement software and new business processes across all college districts and the SBCTC.
-The goal is to have all colleges and SBCTC online with the new software by the end of 2017.
-Green River's go-live date is May, 2015.
+It is estimated to take about 5 – 6 years to fully implement software and new business processes across all college districts and the SBCTC.
+The goal is to have all colleges and SBCTC online with the new software by the end of 2018.
+Green River has not been assigned to a Wave therefore no anticipated a go-live date is projected.

 Why is it going to take so long?

 With a system our size—serving 470,000 students annually and employing about 21,000—this is not a project that can be done all at once.
 It must be planned out and deployed in phases: Global Design; FirstLink (pilot) districts implementation and subsequent deployment waves.
 A five to six year ERP implementation is not uncommon for a higher education system like ours.

 Will colleges be able to customize the new system to fit individual business needs?

 The goal of the ctcLink project is to standardize business processes across the colleges with the least amount of customization and college-unique configuration as possible.
 Customization will be considered only as mandated by statutory requirement or a business case that benefits the system as a whole.

 Will we appear as one, centralized system or as individual colleges?